ottenwbe/go-distributed/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Build Status](https://travis-ci.org/ottenwbe/go-distributed.svg?branch=master)](https://travis-ci.org/ottenwbe/go-distributed)

-In the age of cloud computing, micro services, and IoT, distributed systems are everywhere.
+In the age of cloud computing, micro services, and IoT, distributed systems are omnipresent.
 Oftentimes the heavy lifting that distributed systems do is hidden behind layers of layers of abstractions.
+To this end, we are going to lift the curtain and see how distributed systems tick.

-This repository has Go implementations of distributed paradigms and algorithms.
+This is a repository for Go implementations of distributed paradigms and algorithms.
 All implementations are small demo apps that show the power of distributed computing.

 ## What paradigms/algorithms are implemented?